tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

   - "Harry Potter"
 links: !!seq
   - "https://archive.org/details/james-somerton-youtube-2023-12-03/20210512+xLuNGhQPDHM+An+Over-Emotional+Look+at+Why+JK+Rowling+is+Bad.webm"
 description: "a video essay about J.K.
-Rowling, how Harry Potter is uniquely situated as foundational media, and how we don't know how to feel about this."
+Rowling, Harry Potter being foundational media for a generation, and how James is justifying buying more Harry Potter Lego sets."
 notes:
   - odd-linebreaks
   - hbomb